perses/website/docs/blog/posts/community-dashboards.md

 ## Moving away from rebuilding the same dashboards to composable dashboards

 With the limitations of mixins in mind, the Perses community decided to take a different path.
-As a project based in Go, where both configuration and plugins are defined with Go structs, Perses therefore provides an opportunity to think about building dashboards in a more efficient manner.
-Taking full advantage of the Go structs imported from Perses, with its robust SDK that has the methods and constructs to build dashboards.
-This approach then ensures consistency with the core project, safe versioning, both for the dashboard data model and each individual panel plugins, and type-safe dashboard construction and customization.
+Since Perses is written in Go, with both its configuration and plugins defined using Go structs, it presents an opportunity to design dashboards in a more efficient and structured way.
+This approach takes full advantage of the Go structs imported from Perses, with its robust SDK that has the methods and constructs to build dashboards.
+This then ensures consistency with the core project, safe versioning, both for the dashboard data model and each individual panel plugins, and type-safe dashboard construction and customization.

 Introducing the [community-dashboards](https://github.com/perses/community-dashboards) repository.
 Maintained by community contributors, it offers the following dashboards in type-safe modular Go SDK based Dashboards as Code:

 ![Dashboard overview](../../assets/images/blog/community-dashboards/perses-dashboards-overview.png)

-The goal of the community-dashboards library isn't just to provide ready-to-use YAML dashboards (though you can use them as-is), but to empower users to import the project as a Go module, generate tailored subsets of dashboards, and customize or extend them to meet specific needs.
+The goal of the community-dashboards library isn't just to provide ready-to-use YAML dashboards (though you can use them as-is), but to empower users to import the project as a Go module in their downstream configuration, generate tailored subsets of dashboards, and customize or extend them to meet specific needs (similar to what mixins originally intended).

 A core strength of the Perses Community Dashboards is its modular, reusable panel library.
 These panels—such as Go CPU Usage and Memory Consumption—serve as building blocks that can be composed into new dashboards.
 Instead of starting from scratch, users can leverage these community-maintained components to quickly build dashboards suited to their applications and workloads.